 Visit the most active volcano in the country, Taal Volcano

 Located on the island of Luzon in the middle of Taal Lake is Taal Volcano.
-Taal Volcano is an active volcano with the most recent eruption happening in January of 2020.
+Taal Volcano is an active volcano with the most recent eruption happening in January 2020.
 Getting to Taal Volcano will require some advanced planning but once you are there you can walk three different trails to get to the crater of the volcano.
-If you are planning on staying in Batangas city, you are sure to find a tour to Taal Volcano at any of the Batangas beach resorts near the area.
+If you are planning on staying in Batangas city, you are sure to find a tour of Taal Volcano at any of the Batangas beach resorts near the area.

 Relax on the White Beach in Boracay